technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-05/Lab-05-Data-loss-prevention.md

 **Tasks**:

 1. Create a cloud and email DLP policy in simulation mode
-2. Extend the policy to Teams and review simulation results
+2. Edit the policy to remove OneDrive accounts as the monitored location
 3. Create an Endpoint DLP policy for devices
 4. Create a DLP policy with PowerShell
 5. Move policies to enforcement and set priority